 Master of Philosophy in Liberal Arts

-If you already hold a Master of Liberal Arts degree from the University of Pennsylvania with an interdisciplinary background, earned a Penn MLA, or hold an equivalent graduate degree from another institution, the Master of Philosophy in Liberal Arts offers a way to earn an additional master’s degree in six course units (c.u.).* Your MPhil program includes five courses (up to four in a single discipline) and an Independent Study, during which you write the MPhil degree thesis.
+If you already hold a graduate degree from the University of Pennsylvania with an interdisciplinary background, earned a Penn MLA, or hold an equivalent graduate degree from another institution, the Master of Philosophy in Liberal Arts offers a way to earn an additional master’s degree in just six course units (c.u.).* Your MPhil program includes five courses (up to four in a single discipline) and an Independent Study, during which you write the MPhil degree thesis.

 When you join the Master of Philosophy program, you select an advisory committee of two of Penn’s acclaimed faculty to help you establish guidelines for your thesis including whether your project requires a defense, an examination or a language proficiency.
 Your advisors also review and approve the written project as part of your successful completion of the Master of Philosophy Liberal Arts degree.

 We encourage you to schedule an appointment with our Program Director to review your current research and explore your options for pursuing a Master of Philosophy Liberal Arts degree at Penn.